Strychnine total synthesis

-Woodward published a very brief account on the strychnine synthesis in 1954 (just 3 pages) and a lengthy one (42 pages) in 1963.

-Routes to Strychnine Many routes to Strychnine have been developed over the years.
-Some are chiral and some give racemic product.

-Many more methods exist and reported by the research groups of Magnus, Overman, Kuehne, Rawal, Bosch, Vollhardt, Mori, Shibasaki, Li, Fukuyama Vanderwal and MacMillan.
+In the years since Woodward's 1954 work, other syntheses of strychnine have been reported by the research groups of Magnus, Overman, Kuehne, Rawal, Bosch, Vollhardt, Mori, Shibasaki, Li, Fukuyama Vanderwal and MacMillan.
 Synthetic (+)-strychnine is also known.
-Racemic synthesises were published by Padwa in 2007 and in 2010 by Andrade and by Reissig.
+Racemic syntheses were published by Padwa in 2007 and in 2010 by Andrade and by Reissig.

-In his 1963 publication Woodward quoted Sir Robert Robinson who said for its molecular size it is the most complex substance known.
+Referring to the alkaloid in his 1963 publication, Woodward quoted Sir Robert Robinson as saying: "...for its molecular size it is the most complex substance known."

 The molecule

-The C_{21}H_{22}N_{2}O_{2} strychnine molecule contains 7 rings including an indoline system.
-It has a tertiary amine group, an amide, an alkene and an ether group.
-The naturally occurring compound is also chiral with 6 asymmetric carbon atoms including one quaternary one.
+For simplicity, the ring and structure numbering below will be used throughout the descriptions of the various syntheses.

+The strychnine molecule (molecular formula C_{21}H_{22}N_{2}O_{2}) is a complex structure, consisting of seven ring systems (numbered I–VII) as well as six stereocenters, all contained within 24 atoms.
+The molecule also possess a variety of functional groups, an indoline system in addition to a tertiary amine, amide, alkene, and an ether moiety.

-Woodward synthesis
+Woodward synthesis (1954)

 Ring II, V synthesis

-The synthesis of ring II was accomplished with a Fischer indole synthesis using phenylhydrazine 1 and acetophenone derivative acetoveratrone 2 (catalyst polyphosphoric acid) to give the 2-veratrylindole 3.
-The veratryl group not only blocks the 2-position for further electrophilic substitution but will also become part of the strychnine skeleton.
-A Mannich reaction with formaldehyde and dimethylamine) produced gramine 4.
+The synthesis of ring II was accomplished by a Fischer indole synthesis using phenylhydrazine 1 and acetophenone derivative acetoveratrone 2 (using a polyphosphoric acid catalyst) to give the 2-veratrylindole 3.
+The veratryl group not only blocks the 2-position for further electrophilic substitution, but will also become part of the strychnine skeleton.
+Mannich reaction of 3 with formaldehyde and dimethylamine produced gramine 4.
 Alkylation with iodomethane gave an intermediate quaternary ammonium salt which reacted with sodium cyanide in a nucleophilic substitution to nitrile 5 and then in a reduction with lithium aluminium hydride to tryptamine 6.
 Amine-carbonyl condensation with ethyl glyoxylate give the imine 7.
-The reaction of this imine with TsCl in pyridine to the ring-closed N-tosyl compound 8 was described by Woodward as a concerted nucleophilic enamine attack and formally a Pictet–Spengler reaction.
-This compound should form as a diastereomeric pair but only one compound was found although which one was not investigated.
-Finally the newly formed double bond was reduced by sodium borohydride to indoline 9 with the C8 hydrogen atom approaching from the least hindered side (this proton is removed later on in the sequence and is of no importance).
+The reaction of this imine with TsCl in pyridine to the ring-closed N-tosyl compound 8 was described by Woodward as a concerted nucleophilic enamine attack, and formally, a Pictet–Spengler reaction.
+Although compound 8 should form as a diastereomeric pair, only one compound was found; which diastereomer was formed was not investigated.
+Finally, the newly formed double bond was reduced by sodium borohydride to indoline 9, with the C8 hydrogen atom approaching from the least hindered side.